 From the intricate dance of ballroom politics, to battlefield war bands, to the high-drama of a courtroom, an Exalt’s life will be filled with scenes of great importance where the fate of the world hinges on well-spoken speeches or careful deliberation.

 An Encounter starts with a Goal for the scene: what the Players intend the outcome of the scene to be.
 If there is no clearly defined goal, or that goal is unreachable, an Encounter should not start.

 On the southern shores of the Inland Sea party decides that they will need a full caravan to traverse the Burning Sands..
 There is a local Trade-Prince whom they think they can convince to finance and supply them this caravan.

-Once the stated Goal of the Encounter has been established, the Storyteller should come up with 2-4 Key Issues that will need to be overcome to accomplish this goal, and how much Influence is required to overcome the Key Issues.
+Once the stated Goal of the Encounter has been established, the Storyteller should come up with 2-4 Key Issues that will need to be overcome to accomplish this goal, and how difficult each Key Issue is.

 Key Issues range the gamut from personal ideology to political entanglements to logistics.
 So long as it is something that prevents the party from moving forward, and is (relatively) self-contained, it may be a valid Key Issue.

 Once the Storyteller has come up with the Key Issues, they will need to tell the Players the number of Issues at play.
 The nature of the Issue may be revealed at their discretion.